hkriaz/CW2_M01095576_CST1510/README.md

 Course: CST1510 -CW2 - Multi-Domain Intelligence Platform
 ## Project Description
-A command-line authentication system implementing secure password hashing This system allows users to register accounts and log in with proper pass
+A command-line authentication system implementing secure password hashing This system allows users to register accounts and log in with proper passwords
 ## Features
 - Secure password hashing using bcrypt with automatic salt generation
 - User registration with duplicate username prevention